 The Town's RFP notes a number of incentives and opportunities associated with the property.
 Aside from the prime location and frontage on Route 25 (Commercial Zone C), the Taylor House qualifies for RSA 79-E, the Community Revitalization Tax Relief Incentive Program, intended to encourage investment in the village zone with the rehabilitation and active reuse of historic buildings.
-There are also advantages (and no restrictions) to potential listing to the NH State Register of Historic Places, such as special consideration or relief in the application of access, building, and safety codes.
+There are also advantages (and no restrictions) to the house's listing on the NH State Register of Historic Places, such as special consideration or relief in the application of access, building, and safety codes.